JerryTom121/what-will-you-publish-next/README.md

 To **sample** new data from the model, we can now ask it to fantasize new outputs.
 We can "prime" the network by initializing its past state to something we want to, in this case, for example the letters "h" "o" "u" and "s".
 If the network has been trained on English words/texts it is very likely that it will deem "e" to be a probable next character, to write the word "house".
 Or it might sample an "i" and continue to write the word "housing".

 We use LSTM neurons, which are slightly more complicated in their inner workings, but enable the RNN to learn long-term relationships more easily.
+To find out more about LSTMs, look at this excellent [blog post on LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 Note that, in our example, we operate on words instead of letters.
 This makes the RNN pick up temporal relations that extend further into the "past" of the sequence (i.e., 10 words into the "past" is far more than 10 letters).